prometheus-community/json_exporter/README.md

 ```
 Then head over to http://localhost:9090/graph?g0.range_input=1h&g0.expr=example_value_active&g0.tab=1 or http://localhost:9090/targets to check the scraped metrics or the targets.

+## Using custom timestamps

+This exporter allows you to use a field of the metric as the (unix/epoch) timestamp for the data as an int64.
+However, this may lead to unexpected behaviour, as the prometheus implements a [Staleness](https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness) mechanism.
+Including timestamps in metrics disabled this staleness handling and can make data visible for longer than expected.

 ## Exposing metrics through HTTPS

 TLS configuration supported by this exporter can be found at [exporter-toolkit/web](https://github.com/prometheus/exporter-toolkit/blob/v0.5.1/docs/web-configuration.md)